NinaZumel/dark_tales_sleuth/content/pages/stuart-palmer.md

 Stuart Palmer was a prolific mystery writer from the 1930s into the 1960s, and the 1954 President of the Mystery Writers of America.
 He is best known as the creator of Hildegard Withers, a spinster schoolteacher who solves murders with the reluctant help of Inspector Oscar Piper of the NYPD.
 The character first appeared in 1931, and was popular enough to spawn an RKO Pictures film series, from 1932 to 1937.

 But Palmer's earliest writing was for *Ghost Stories* magazine.
 Writing under a variety of pen names, he contributed short stories, articles, and a five-part novella for the magazine, over the period 1928-1931.
-Of particular interest to me is a mini occult investigator series, comprised of two (possibly three) stories about Max Brandt, "ghost-layer."
+Of particular interest to me is a mini occult investigator series, comprised of two (possibly three) stories about Karl Brandt, "ghost-layer."

 Here, I'm collecting as many of Palmer's *Ghost Stories* contributions as I can find.